Are you considering selling or purchasing a business?

 - Are there any environmental or safety concerns relating to the business?

-- Does title to any real estate need to be transferred and recorded at the Register of Deeds?
+- Does title to real estate need to be transferred?

-- If the business leases office space, is the lease valid and enforceable?
+- If the business leases office space, is the lease appropriate for the buyer?

 - Is financing with a bank or lender required?